bashtheshell/jang_homelab/README.md

 ### SECURITY CONCERN:
 The security implication of this homelab configurator is by no means very secured.
 If you are uncomfortable having your private key sitting on a local web server, then feel free make customization to the [*physicalhost-ks.cfg*](./preboot/physicalhost-ks.cfg) kickstart file in **%post** script section.
 Instead, you can actually have the entire install tree and private key on a USB flash drive.
 However, such instruction will not be provided here.
+Also, two files, [custom-variables-fb.var](./preboot/custom-variables-fb.var) and [physicalhost-ks.cfg](./preboot/physicalhost-ks.cfg), would contain sensitive information such as hashed passwords.

 ### FILES OVERVIEW: